laanp/Icarus_Mods_Separated/README.md

 - Provides ability for your player to fly around the map and teleport to pointed-to locations, within visible range.
 - Check out the [Readme](https://github.com/laanp/Icarus_Mods_Separated/blob/main/laanp-TeleFly_Readme.md) for all the details.
 - Check out the "How-To-Use" video [Icarus Mod Highlight - laanp-TeleFly](https://youtu.be/dEAH3CUHuoM?si=4bLWv56SVpVPfBBG) for all the details.

+### laanp-TreesPlus_v1_w240_P.pak
+- New craftable, deployable trees for your base!
+- Creates new bench called "Deployable Trees and Foliage Bench", craftable for free in the character crafting menu.
+- From this bench, craft variations of deployable foliage.
+- Deployed foliage is immune to weather effects, wind, lightning and fire.

 ### laanp-WaypointTeleport_v1_w240_P.pak
 - Mod that allows player teleportation to your map waypoint marker.